areologist/nicolas-cage/README.md

 Intentionally absurd to reinforce that this is **not a seed project**.

-*Infrastructure for serious app missing, such as proper build system, tests, a legit data access layer, etc.; to say nothing of ridiculous nature of the app.*
+*Infrastructure for serious app missing, such as proper build system, tests, test runner, a legit data access layer, etc.; to say nothing of the goofy nature of the app.*

 For a legit seed project with similar stack check out [NG6-starter](https://github.com/AngularClass/NG6-starter)